Info360 Insight

 Operations and maintenance (O&M) in water and wastewater management are at a crossroads.
 Aging infrastructure, regulatory demands, climate uncertainty, and labor shortages create immense challenges for utilities and municipalities alike.
 In this complex environment, maintaining service levels and system performance is not a simple task.
 However, the growing influx of data from utility plants and…

-• A big batch of Info360 Insight and Info360 Plant improvements
+• A big batch of Info360 Insight improvements

-Our next-generation, cloud-based Info360 Insight and Info360 Plant apps have been developing rapidly, adding lots of new features and functionality in just the last few months alone.
-We’ve gathered up all of the release notes from this burst of development to show you some of the standout features that we’ve added and explain how they…
+Our next-generation, cloud-based Info360 Insight app has been developing rapidly, adding lots of new features and functionality in just the last few months alone.
+We’ve gathered up all of the release notes from this burst of development to show you some of the standout features that we’ve added and explain how they work.
+If you…

-• Scaling and sharing domain knowledge inside your water utility with analytic templates
+• Scaling and sharing domain knowledge inside your utility using water analytics templates

 The workers who provide clean drinking water and the conveyance and treatment of our sewage are critical to maintaining civil infrastructure.
 They deserve the best technology and tools to make them more productive and collaborative, but they are often hamstrung by organizational limitations.
 With the right tools, domain experts can grow a knowledge base repository…